KlodCripta/lunar-cinematic-fx/README.md

 ## 🛠️ SETUP GUIDE

-A step-by-step guide to installing EasyEffects and loading the custom Virtual Space Atmos audio profile on Linux.
+A step-by-step guide to installing EasyEffects and loading the custom Lunar Cinematic FX audio profile on Linux.

 ---

 ### ⚠️ DISCLAIMER

-Virtual Space Atmos is an independent, non-commercial project and is **not affiliated with, endorsed by, or associated with Dolby Laboratories**.
+Lunar Cinematic FX is an independent and non-commercial project.
-This project is entirely free and was created to partially compensate for the lack of Dolby Atmos support on Linux systems.
+It is entirely free and was created to offer a cinematic-style audio enhancement on Linux systems.

-Virtual Space Atmos is an **experimental audio preset** designed to enhance sound spatialization on Linux using EasyEffects.
+Lunar Cinematic FX is an experimental audio preset designed to boost low-frequency impact, strengthen overall sound quality, and maintain clear, prominent vocals.
+It also provides a natural sense of spatial depth, enhancing immersion without relying on complex surround effects.

-We take **no responsibility** for any issues, malfunctions, or damages resulting from the use of the instructions provided in this guide.
+We take no responsibility for any issues, malfunctions, or damages resulting from the use of the instructions provided in this guide.

-- Some steps or behaviors may vary slightly depending on the Linux distribution, desktop environment, or system configuration.
+- Some steps or behaviors may vary depending on your Linux distribution, desktop environment, or system configuration.
-- Additionally, the final effect of Virtual Space Atmos may differ, either slightly or significantly, based on the audio hardware, drivers, and the headphones or speakers in use.
+- The final audio result may also differ, slightly or significantly, based on hardware, drivers, and the headphones or speakers you use.

 ---